chrischen812/Agentic_RAG_Document_Compare_System/README.md

 ## Environment Variables

-Create a `.env` file in the docker directory:
+Create a `.env` file in the main directory:

 ```env
 # Required